GLOBAL MARKETS-Dollar, shares gain after U.S. jobs data pleases investors

 The unemployment rate ticked one-tenth of a percentage point higher to 7.6 percent, a relatively hopeful sign as it was driven by more workers entering the American labor force.

-Stocks on Wall Street climbed about 1 percent, following gains in Europe on the news, while the dollar rose against the euro and crude oil rebounded from early losses.
+Stocks on Wall Street jumped more than 1 percent, following gains in Europe on the news, while the dollar rose against the euro and crude oil rebounded from early losses.

 Gold fell around 2 percent, its biggest one-day drop in over three weeks.